 - Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned.
-The key has been removed. - ► Press the On-Off button (operating element).
+The key has been removed. - ✓ The drive unit has been inserted on the pedelec. - ✓ The speed sensor is properly connected to the bottom bracket axle and the spoke magnet is in the correct position. - ▶ Press any button on the control panel. - ⇒ The control panel will display the start animation and is ready for operation.